FMP Full Form-Fixed Maturity Plan

 What is a Fixed Maturity Plan (FMP)?

-A Fixed Maturity Plan (FMP) is a mutual fund scheme that invests in fixed-income instruments with a defined maturity period, which typically ranges from a few months to several years.
+A Fixed Maturity Plan (FMP) is a mutual fund scheme that invests in fixed-income instruments with a defined maturity period, typically ranging from a few months to several years.
 Unlike open-ended mutual funds, investors can subscribe to an FMP only during its New Fund Offer (NFO) period, and funds remain locked until maturity.

 Features of Fixed Maturity Plans